DART Underground: Delays and status

 In May 2010, Iarnród Éireann anticipated that, if construction had begun in 2012, the tunnel would have been operational by 2018.
 In June 2010, Iarnród Éireann submitted an application to An Bord Pleanála for a Railway Order for the scheme under the Transport (Railway Infrastructure) Act 2001.

 In November 2011, the government deferred funding the project due to the decrease in capital spending until 2016 at the earliest.
 A month later, in December 2011, a Railway Order was granted for the development.
 The granting of the Railway Order covered the construction of the scheme and any necessary compulsory acquisition of property, but did not commit funding to the project.

 In September 2015, it was announced that the project had been cancelled in favour of a simpler alternative.
 However, it was planned to return as part of a future DART Expansion Programme, to potentially start no earlier than 2020 or 2021.

 As of 2016, the National Transport Authority (NTA) was reviewing the project.
 By September 2017, it was suggested that this review would complete during 2018, and that -depending on the outcome of the review- works on the project would not commence until at least 2020.
 Revised projections suggested that it would be at least "2030 before passengers could use the new line".

 By April 2018, the Irish Independent reported that the DART underground plans had been "dropped [..] completely in favour of four new stations at ground level".
 Later in 2018, the then Minister for Transport stated that the review of the project's plans and route (by the NTA) would complete during the period of the 2018-2027 National Development Plan.
 The project was not included in the DART+ expansion plans published in August 2020.

 In April 2021, the project was reportedly "being resurrected" but in November 2021 the NTA stated that the DART Underground / Interconnector would not proceed until after 2042, although they would "preserve and protect an alignment to allow its future delivery".
 Other Luas projects and Metrolink also had new timings assigned.

+A version of the project was included in the All-Island Strategic Rail Review, commissioned jointly by the governments of the Republic of Ireland and Northern Ireland and published in July 2024, albeit recommending an altered possible route – via Tara Street instead of Pearse.